 CEHL – A public service mutual for affordable housing

-CEHL is a leading example of the power of public service mutuals to deliver services of common need and to address market failure.
+CEHL is a leading example of the power of public service mutuals to deliver services to meet common needs and to address market failure.
 In this case, CEHL’s mission is to deliver affordable, secure and well-managed housing through the co-operative model.

 CEHL is more than just housing – at the heart of its success lies its ability to actively engage with and harness the energy and skills of tenants themselves.
-It aims not just to build and maintain homes and sustain successful tenancies but also to empower individuals and create stronger communities.
+It aims not just to build and maintain homes and sustain successful tenancies but also to empower individuals, create stronger communities and build better housing solutions.

 A Public Service Mutual or co-operative is ‘an organisation which wholly or in part delivers public services through a cooperative or mutual governance structure, whereby members of the organisation are able to be involved in decision-making, and benefit from its activities, including benefits emanating from the reinvestment of surpluses’7.